 Issues of foreign bonds are realized through underwriting (guaranteed placement).
-Borrower with the Governor of the Bank plans to issue bonds on the most favorable terms: maturity, coupon, the possibility of early redemption, and the premium provided early withdrawal repayment terms.
+Borrower with the bank manager plans to issue bonds on the most favorable terms: maturity, coupon, the possibility of early redemption, and the premium provided early withdrawal repayment terms.

-Foreign bonds with long maturities - 20-30 years.
+Foreign bonds have long maturities -20-30 years.
 Interest coupons on bonds correspond to the level of interest rates markets, where they are produced, and are dependent on the creditworthiness of the borrower.
 Typically, public borrowers have the highest rating "AAA" and corporate borrowers vary depending on the creditworthiness of their financial status and regional risk.

-After agreeing on the terms of the bond issue created a group that provides underwriting.
+After agreement on the terms of the bond issue the group is created that provides underwriting.
 This group includes investment domestic banks, the banks of the borrower and other countries where there may be potential investors.
 These banks should have sufficient own resources and underwriting experience and be capable of placing bonds to local investors and among investors of the borrower.

-Governor of the Bank and a group of underwriting get profits as the difference between income from the sale of bonds and the amounts, paid by the issuer.
-And managing the bank receives $\frac{1}{4}$ of the profits for the preparation and organizational work group underwriting $-\frac{1}{4}$ of insurance risks that arise when buying and storing bonds for resale.
+Manager of the bank and a group of underwriting get profits as the difference between the income from the sale of bonds and the amounts, paid by the issuer.
+And managing bank receives $\frac{1}{4}$ of the profits for the preparation and organization of the work, the group of underwriting $-\frac{1}{4}$ of insurance risks that arise when buying and storing bonds for resale.
 The remaining income goes to pay commission fees for selling to the bond sellers [9, p.
 189-196].

 11.4.2.
-Eurobonds market
+What is the eurobonds market?